Starter Offer: WordPress Malware Cleanup From $89 Claim on WhatsApp →

 Who is MD Pabel?

 MD Pabel is a WordPress malware removal expert based in Dhaka, Bangladesh.
-He is an Information & Communication Technology (ICT) graduate of Comilla University and the sole person behind mdpabel.com — not an agency, reseller, or marketplace front.
+He is an Information & Communication Technology (ICT) graduate of Comilla University and the sole person behind mdpabel.com — not an agency or reseller.
 Active in WordPress security since July 2018, he specializes in manual cleanup of Japanese SEO spam, fake CAPTCHA malware, .htaccess redirects, database injections, hidden backdoors, and blacklist recovery.

 • 4,500+ hacked WordPress sites manually cleaned